The Master of Business Administration (MBA) is a prestigious postgraduate qualification that is highly valued by leading employers

 According to research by the Association of MBAs (AMBA) most people self-fund their MBA.
 The next most popular method is employer sponsorship, followed by loans and finally scholarships.
 Get more information on funding an MBA.

 With the high cost of courses it's important to see a return on investment.
 An MBA can often lead to promotion, a career change or higher earnings.
 Graduates from the universities in the Financial Times (FT) Global MBA Rankings 2017 saw average salary increases of between 61% and 180% after completing the course.

 An MBA is also highly respected around the world, so if you're interested in a global business career then it could be beneficial - particularly as qualifications from UK business schools are so well regarded.
-It can also help you to specialise in your current sector, or a new industry that you want to move into.
+It can also help you specialise in your current sector, or a new industry you want to move into.